sebapersson/PEtab.jl/docs/src/tutorial.md

 ### Defining the dynamic model

-The dynamic model can be provided as either a Catalyst `ReactionSystem` or a ModelingToolkit `ODESystem`.
+The dynamic model can be provided as either a Catalyst `ReactionSystem` or a ModelingToolkitBase `ODESystem`.
 It is recommended to define default parameter values, initial conditions, and (when possible) observables directly in the model system.

 For the Michaelis–Menten problem above, the `ReactionSystem` representation is: